csh3/RegAssembler/README.md

 `-t THREADS` specifies the number of CPU threads you would like to use.

 `-s SAMPLES` specifies the number of samplings.
-The default setting is `-s 10`, but you can specify `-s 1` to disuse the re-sampling scheme.
+The default setting is `-s 10`, but you can specify `-s 1` to disuse the resampling scheme.

 ## 5. Example
 We offer an example that runs RegAssembler on a MiSeq dataset.
 First download the dataset from NCBI's Sequence Read Archive using SRA Toolkit.